Vrixyz/backpack/tech_notes.md

 ## Auth

-- dropped authentication by id for only oauth.
+- dropped authentication by id for only oauth, added a fake auth to ease testing.
 - relax rules of BiscuitInfo to allow adding multiple facts for a given data structure
 - use TryFrom rather that BiscuitFact
+- https://github.com/maidsafe-archive/system_uri could help with redirect from browser to app.

 ## Data "renames"